 - Hard to switch servers

 If you have experience using a VPN in Sweden, let us know in the comments.
+Check out our other VPN articles, too.
 Thank you for reading.